mit-acl/mader/Readme.md

 MADER has been tested with
 * Ubuntu 16.04/ROS Kinetic
 * Ubuntu 18.04/ROS Melodic

+The backend optimizer can be either Gurobi (recommended, default) or NLOPT:

+* To use the `Gurobi`, install the [Gurobi Optimizer](https://www.gurobi.com/products/gurobi-optimizer/).
+You can test your installation typing `gurobi.sh` in the terminal.
+Have a look at [this section](#issues-when-installing-gurobi) if you have any issues.
+* To use `NLOPT`, set `USE_GUROBI` to `OFF` in the [CMakeList.txt](https://github.com/mit-acl/mader/blob/master/mader/CMakeLists.txt) and uncomment [these lines](https://github.com/mit-acl/mader/blob/master/install_and_compile.sh#L19-L24) of the bash script.

-To download the repo, install all the dependencies and compile simply run these commands:
+Then simply run this commands:

 ```bash
 cd ~/ && mkdir ws && cd ws && mkdir src && cd src